Skip to content

 • Click Add Permissions.

-Collect following information for the Snowflake integration:
+Collect the following information for the Snowflake integration:

-• Click on App Registrations
+• Click App Registrations.

-• Click on the Snowflake OAuth Resource
+• Click the Snowflake OAuth Resource.

 • Copy the first part of the OAuth 2.0 token endpoint (v2) URL, e.g. https://login.microsoftonline.com/6064c47c-80e4-4a555b-82ee-1fc5643b37a2.
 This will be <ISSUER_URL> value

 • Copy the value of OpenID Connect metadata document and paste it on a new window.
-Locate the "jwks_uri" parameter which will be our <JWS_KEY_ENDPOINT> value (e.g., https://login.microsoftonline.com/6064c47c-80e4555b-82ee-1fc5643b37a2/discovery/v2.0/keys)
+Locate the "jwks_uri" parameter, which will be the <JWS_KEY_ENDPOINT> value (e.g., https://login.microsoftonline.com/6064c47c-80e4555b-82ee-1fc5643b37a2/discovery/v2.0/keys).

 • Copy the value of Federation metadata document and open the URL in a new window.
-Locate the "entityID" parameter which will be our <ENTITY_ID> value (e.g., https://sts.windows.net/6064c47c-80e4-555582ee-1fc5643b37a2/)
+Locate the "entityID" parameter, which will be the <ENTITY_ID> value, also known as <AZURE_AD_ISSUER> (e.g., https://sts.windows.net/6064c47c-80e4-555582ee-1fc5643b37a2/).

 Make sure you've copied the following values:

-• <OAUTH_CLIENT_ID> , <OAUTH_CLIENT_SECRET>, and <OAUTH_SCOPES> copied from Snowflake OAuth Resource
+• <OAUTH_SCOPES> copied from Snowflake OAuth Resource.

-• <APP_ID_URI>, <ISSUER_URL>, <JWS_KEY_ENDPOINT> and <ENTITY_ID> values from the Overview and Endpoints view of Snowflake OAuth Resource
+• <APP_ID_URI>, <ISSUER_URL>, <JWS_KEY_ENDPOINT> and <ENTITY_ID> values from the Overview and Endpoints view of Snowflake OAuth Resource.

 Related reading